creviceapp/creviceapp/docs/index.md

 });
 ```

-`ctx` is EvaluationContext, see [Crevice4 Core API/EvaluationContext](#evaluationcontext) for more details.
+_Note: `ctx` is EvaluationContext, see [Crevice4 Core API/EvaluationContext](#evaluationcontext) for more details._

 The next to `When` are `On` and `OnDecomposed` clauses.

 ## On

 `On` clause takes a button or a sequence of stroke as it's argument.
 This clause can be declared successively if you needed.
-Declaration of one or more `On` clause is a gesture.
+So, `On` clause is the second or later context of a gesture.

 ```cs
 // Button gesture.